 The following table shows electric savings for measures installed under the energy efficiency programs in the EE&C Portfolio.
-The electric savings are
+The electric savings are secondary savings from measures that primarily save natural gas, such as airconditioning savings from higher insulation.

 Table 10.
 Projected Electric Savings by Sector